Tinmar3/Kraken_task/README.md

 ## Design
 ### Styles
 Style specification is given poorly on purpose.
 You can freely apply custom design or slice the provided images.
-XXX You can reuse existing css classes.
+You can reuse existing css classes.

 #### Header
 -    background-color: #24292e